1

 信武侯靳歙,以中涓從,起宛朐。 攻濟陽。 破李由軍。 擊秦軍亳南、開封東北,斬騎千人將一人,首五十七級,捕虜七十三人,賜爵封號臨平君。 又戰藍田北,斬車司馬二人,騎長一人,首二十八級,捕虜五十七人。 至霸上。 沛公立為漢王,賜歙爵建武侯,遷為騎都尉。

 The Marquis of Xinwu, Jin Xi, joined as an inner attendant, first rising at Wanqu.
-He attacked Jiyang.
-He defeated the army of Li You.
-He engaged the Qin army south of Bo and northeast of Kaifeng, beheading a commander of a thousand cavalry, taking fifty-seven heads, and capturing seventy-three prisoners.
-He was granted a noble rank and the title Lord of Linping.
+Jin Xi attacked Jiyang.
+He then defeated the army of Li You.
+Against the Qin army south of Bo and northeast of Kaifeng, he beheaded a commander of a thousand cavalry, took fifty-seven heads, and captured seventy-three prisoners.
+For this he was granted a noble rank and the title Lord of Linping.
 He fought again north of Lantian, beheading two chariot marshals and one cavalry captain, taking twenty-eight heads, and capturing fifty-seven prisoners.
 He reached Bashang.
-When Pei Gong was established as Han King, he granted Jin Xi the marquisate of Jianwu Hou and promoted him to Cavalry Commandant's Assistant.
+After the Lord of Pei was installed as King of Han, Jin Xi received the rank of Marquis of Jianwu and was promoted to Cavalry Commandant.

 6